-19.1 Regarding Other Income, the Petitioner has submitted that Other Income includes markup on bank deposits, amortization of deferred credit and income from other sources.
+19.1.
+Regarding Other Income, the Petitioner has submitted that Other Income includes markup on bank deposits, amortization of deferred credit and income from other sources.
+As there is no clear trend found during the past, hence, other income has been assessed on the basis of last five year moving average except for the amortization of deferred credit which has been calculated @ 3.5% on the accumulated balance of contributions against connection installed/deposit works i.e. consumer financed assets.
 The Petitioner further mentioned that the Late Payment Surcharge has been excluded from the total Other Income as per decision of NEPRA, which will be adjusted against surcharge.
 The other income will relate to supply business only.
 The Petitioner submitted the following on account of other income;